ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 * The third way is when the Verifier is unreachable or unavailable.

+As with any other information needed by the Relying Party to make an authorization decision, an Attestation Result can be carried in a resource access protocol between the Attester and Relying Party.
-Since the resource access protocol between the Attester and Relying Party includes an Attestation Result, in this model the details of that protocol constrain the serialization format of the Attestation Result.
+In this model the details of the resource access protocol constrain the serialization format of the Attestation Result.
 The format of the Evidence on the other hand is only constrained by the Attester-Verifier remote attestation protocol.